 - The Ryder Cup: A biennial men’s golf competition between teams from Europe and the United States, where the players compete in a mix of individual and team matches over three days.

 - The Presidents Cup: A biennial men’s golf competition between teams from the United States and an International team comprised of players from outside Europe, where the players compete in a mix of individual and team matches over four days.

-Best Sites For Golf Betting
+Considerations For Golf Betting